 “I will say this has been money well-spent,” Harshbarger said.
 “It’s an intangible.
 It’s a discipline that is hard to describe.
 It has to be felt.
 It has to be walked through.
 You have to actually do it, and you will immediately begin to see how you can incorporate and improve your practice using this.”

 “They’re concerned about what they’re seeing in the headlines,” Harshbarger said.
-“They’re concerned about the integrity of their overall plan, and a behavioral financial advisor is able to help them step back, get control of those emotions, remind them of why the plan exists and walk them through a credible process that strengthens the relationship where their behavior will change and they’re making wiser decisions.”
+“They’re concerned about the integrity of their overall plan, and a behavioral financial professional is able to help them step back, get control of those emotions, remind them of why the plan exists and walk them through a credible process that strengthens the relationship where their behavior will change and they’re making wiser decisions.”

 Kirk Hulett, Securities America executive vice president of strategy and practice management, said live workshops give participants the opportunity to learn from each other and share their experiences.